TReg-inverse/TReg/README.md

-# Regularization by Texts for Latent Inverse Problem Solvers
+# Regularization by Texts for Latent Diffusion Inverse Solvers

 ![main](assets/main.png)

-### This is the official repository for "Regularization by Text for Latent Inverse Problem Solvers" (ICLR2025 spotlight)
+### This is the official repository for "Regularization by Text for Latent Diffusion Inverse Solvers" (ICLR2025 spotlight)

 Jeongsol Kim*, Geon Yeong Park*, Hyungjin Chung, and Jong Chul Ye